|

 God intended the destruction of Sodom and Gomorrah to be a lasting memorial to His justice and a warning against all who would live in rebellion against Him.
 In fact, the destroyed cities of the plain were used as specific examples of the desolation that would characterize Israel if they did not keep their covenant with God.

 The needed permanency of this destruction is another primary reason why the proposed site north of the Dead Sea (Tell el-Hammam) cannot be ancient Sodom.
 Its excavator even states that subsequent stratum show, that while it was destroyed (by fire), only a few centuries later a city was rebuilt at the same location.
 The estimated time frame for this later inhabitance is 1200-600 B.C. (iron-age) meaning that for a majority of Israel's pre-exile history they would have known this to be an occupied city - hardly an example of permanent and absolute judgment.
-The narrative of Genesis, and the destruction of Sodom and Gomorrah, doesn't end with Abraham's view of the destruction.
-It returns to the safely rescued Lot and his two daughters.
-Perhaps the people of Zoar found it strange that only this man and his daughter survived to escape from Sodom, or maybe they superstitiously feared and persecuted Lot as if he was somehow responsible.
-Regardless, Lot ended up leaving the city he had impetuously asked for and headed to the place he had first been instructed to go.

 The descendants of Lot are stated to have been the fathers of two nations, Moab and the Ammonites.
 This not only claims ties to particular peoples, but implies geographic ties as well.
 These two nations controlled specific regions on the eastern side of the Dead Sea.
 Notably, the territory of the older son, Moab, directly bounds the southeast side of the Dead Sea, from the Zered to the Arnon River.
 This includes the immediate vicinity of Zoar northward to Sodom and Gomorrah and the other destroyed cities.
 The Arnon River (gorge) was the historic boundary between the Ammonites and the Moabites, which is almost exactly halfway down the east side of the Dead Sea.
 Once again, this information clearly implies that Lot's post destruction ties to the region were well south of the north end of the Dead Sea.
 Returning to Josephus, the first century historian, he stated that the ruins of the five cities were still visible to his day (as does Tacitus, History 5.7).
 Josephus clearly ties the location of the five cities to the southern and eastern side of the Dead Sea, making specific note of Zoar.
 This excerpt of Josephus is primarily for the last few sentences, but we included those before it as they provide Josephus' description of the Dead Sea; then called Lake Asphaltitis.